 There is an extensive Arts Centre, and an impressive Library.

 Careers.
-Guidance is given throughout a student’s career at St George’s, but particularly while students are making GCSE, A Level and university choices.
-The Careers Coordinator has a contemporary, well stocked Careers Room and makes effective use of testing, portfolios, work experience, trial interviews, Challenge of Industry days and computer software to support students.
+Guidance is given throughout a student’s career at St George’s, but particularly while students are making GCSE, A level and university choices.
+The Careers Coordinator has a contemporary, well-stocked Careers Room and makes effective use of testing, portfolios, work experience, trial interviews, Challenge of Industry days and computer software to support students.

 Art.
-The Art Department attracts large numbers of students at GCSE and A Level who achieve consistently high results in their examinations.
-A large proportion of A Level candidates successfully apply to Art Colleges, often each receiving several offers in this highly competitive field.
+The Art Department attracts large numbers of students at GCSE and A level who achieve consistently high results in their examinations.
+A large proportion of A level candidates successfully apply to Art Colleges, often each receiving several offers in this highly competitive field.

-Responsibility and Service.
+Responsibility and service.
 Many students engage in care for elderly people at home or in care homes, as well as those with disabilities.
 Groups of Sixth Form students accompany people with disabilities to Lourdes in the Easter and Summer terms, and for two weeks each Summer term, students from the Junior School and College take part in GO!
 (Georgian Outreach); an abundance of community projects that range from gardening and conservation to helping the elderly and local state schools.
 Students find these activities a rewarding exercise in Christian service.
 More recently, Sixth Form students have supported refugee children with online weekly tutoring to support their transition to British schools, and their BBC Award Winning Sixth Form Kennedy Club embraces providing hospitality and entertainment for displaced and refugee young people each Thursday evening.

 There is a flourishing College Council, and the Prefect and Mentor system offer positions of responsibility to the oldest students.